 “Matey” is an informal way to say “friend” and is comical to hear from a parrot’s mouth.

-You don’t need to be a colorful Scarlet Macaw to be a pretty bird, so make sure you remind your pet of just how beautiful it is.
+To be a pretty bird, you don’t need to be a colorful Scarlet Macaw, so remind them of how beautiful it is.

-This nickname is a good one to partner with a reward to let your parrot know it’s doing a great job.
+This nickname is good to partner with a reward to let the parrot know it’s doing a great job.

 This one’s a little more conversational and is an excellent way to reward a male parrot.

-This word should be easy to learn as you’ll be repeating it often when you’re around your bird.
+This word should be easy to learn as you’ll repeat it often around the parrot.

-Your name’s a good word to teach if ever you bird needs your attention.
+Your name’s a good word to teach if the parrot needs attention.

 Tricks and Commands